shuvo-dip/statistical-physics-course/README.md

 ## 📁 Structure (simplified)

+- Foundations of Statistical Physics
+- Thermodynamics and Ensembles
+- Fluctuations and Collective Behavior
+- Phase Transitions and Criticality
+- Computational Statistical Physics
+- Modern Topics in Soft and Biological Matter

 ---

 ## 📄 License

-Content is intended for educational use.
-Licensing will be updated later.
+Content is intended for educational and non-commercial use.
+Licensing details will be updated in future releases.

 ---

 ## 📧 Contact

 **Subhadip Biswas**